Are you Legally Prepared for College?

 Managing Partner

-M&P Law Office
+M&P Law Offices

 A general practice based in Parker County, Texas, offering legal services estate planning, criminal defense, family law, and business law since 1994.